dsuryd/dotNetify-Elements/DevApp/server/Docs/Form/CheckboxGroup.md

+﻿## CheckboxGroup

-﻿The element to accept multiple choices input.
+The element to accept multiple choices input.

 [inset]